XinyuWang1998/GinnyWang/content/authors/admin/_index.md

     url: https://ist.psu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: This is Xinyu (Ginny) Wang, a third-year dual-degree Ph.D. student in Informatics and Social Data Analytics at the Pennsylvania State University.
+bio: This is Xinyu (Ginny) Wang, a fourth-year dual-degree Ph.D. student in Informatics and Social Data Analytics at the Pennsylvania State University.
 I am honored to be advised by Dr. Sarah Rajtmajer.
 My research interests include digital harm in social media, misinformation, computational social science, natural language processing, etc.

 # Interests to show in About widget
 interests: